-Dzabahe Jewelry began as a hobby based project and is now a native style, business owned and operated by jewelry makers who are all enrolled members of the Navajo nation.
-The artists are/were of three generations; Grandmother Phoebe (92 yrs), mother Bessie (76 yrs) and daughter Betina (56 yrs), all of the Hashkaan Hadzohi clan and finally, son-in-law Aaron (46 yrs).
-We take pride in maintaining traditions and culture, which is represented in the beautiful style jewelry we create.
-The jewelry creations represent traditional, contemporary and modern southwest fashion with an emphasis on Navajo (Dineh) style.
+We began as a hobby based project, turning into a woman owned small business.
+We are both jewelry makers and enrolled members of the Dine/Navajo nation.
+The artists are/were of three generations; Grandmother Phoebe (honorary artist), mother Bessie (80 yrs) and daughter Betina (60 yrs), all of the Hashk’aa Hadzohi clan.
+We take pride in maintaining traditions and culture, which may be represented in the beautiful style jewelry we create.

 Bessie Smith (Dzabahe) was born around January 12th, 1942 and raised on the Diné reservation, halfway between Leupp and Tuba City, Arizona.
 She was born into Hashkáán Hadzohí (yucca fruit plant) clan, born for Bįįhbitodní clan (deer water), and paternal grandfather of Kiyáání (tower house people) clan, and maternal grandfather ofTłeziłaní (manygoats) clan.
 She was raised in a traditional Diné way of life.
 Bessie has been designing and making jewelry for over 25 years.
 After her retirement from the state over 20 years ago, she began beading necklaces as a hobby and slowly became a hobby to socialize and vend at powwows/gatherings.
 She currently works on a part time basis as a consultant to agencies who are in need of Navajo interpretation services throughout the State of Colorado.
 She is actively participating with our travels to sell jewelry at national conferences.